6 Ways You Might Be Sabotaging the Sale of Your Home

 Getting the right price, understanding paperwork and contingency timelines, selling within the desired time frame, preparing the home before listing, promoting the home in the right places in the right manner, and having enough time to devote to all aspects of the sale are some of the challenges faced by FSBOs.

-Some things are out of your control when selling a home, but we're here to ensure everything in our control goes smoothly so you can sell your home for the most money the market will bear, move within your desired time frame, and focus on the opportunities that lie ahead.
+Some things are out of your control when selling a home, but we're here to ensure everything in our control goes smoothly so you can sell your home for more and worry less.